 Own Risk and Solvency Assessments

-The Insurance Division has developed a risk-based approach to assessing the solvency of its licensed insurers in line with developing international standards.
+The Banking and Insurance Division has developed a risk-based approach to assessing the solvency of its licensed insurers in line with developing international standards.
 Each licensed insurer is also required to undertake an Own Risk and Solvency Assessment (“ORSA”) at least annually in order to determine its Own Solvency Capital Assessment (“OSCA”).
 The OSCA is required to be submitted with the annual return although the period covered by the OSCA does not have to mirror the period covered by the annual accounts.
 Please refer to the Guidance Note on Licensed Insurers’ Own Risk and Solvency Assessment for further information.

 Deposit of Annual Returns with the Commission